Websoft9Archive/ansible-template/docs/solution-smtp.md

    SMTP username: websoft9smtp
    SMTP password: #fdfwwBJ8f
    ```
-2. log in RabbitMQ Console;
+2. Log in RabbitMQ Console.
-3. enter the SMTP settings;
+3. Enter the SMTP settings.
 ![Metabase SMTP](https://libs.websoft9.com/Websoft9/DocsPicture/en/metabase/metabase-smtp-websoft9.png)
-4. click the **Test Connection**.
-You will get the feedback *"no errors were..."* if SMTP is successful.
+4. Click the **Test Connection**.
+You will get the feedback *"no errors were..."* if SMTP is valid.

 More SMTP Service(Gmail, Hotmail, QQ mail, Yahoo mail, SendGrid and so on)  settings or Issues with SMTP, please refer to Websoft9's *[SMTP Guide](https://support.websoft9.com/docs/faq/tech-smtp.html)*